Training-Free Layout Control with Cross-Attention Guidance: Conclusions

+\item \textbf{Evaluation Dataset and Metrics.} We provide the details of dataset and evaluation metrics used in the experiments part.

-\item \textbf{Ablation Study.} We provide a quantitative evaluation to better understand the effects of different components and hyper-parameter choices.
-Specifically, we explore the effects of different layers and loss scale factor.
+\item \textbf{Ablation Study.} A detailed quantitative evaluation is presented to understand the impact of various components and hyper-parameter selections.
+We investigate the influence of guided steps, layer-specific losses, and the loss scale factor for backward guidance.

+\item \textbf{Analysis on Initial Noise.} We demonstrate that different prompts with the same initial noise generate images with similar layouts.
+Therefore, a good choice of initial noise is essential for the success of guidance.
+Additionally, we quantitatively prove that using the defined loss on cross-attention allows for optimal initial noise selection, enhancing guidance performance.

 \item \textbf{Analysis on Different Tokens.} We visualize the cross-attention map of different prompts and provide extra experiments about controlling the layout of the generated image with only padding tokens.